martinthomson/tmi/draft-thomson-tmi.md

 is best served by moving higher-level functions to endpoints is a key insight in system design, but also a key element of the success of the Internet.

-This does not mean that the Internet inevitably avoids a reliance on functions provided by entities in the network.
-Indeed, while the principle establishes that some functions are best provided by endsystems, this is not to the complete exclusion of intermediary functions.
-Some level of function in the network is absolutely necessary, or else there would be no network.
+This does not mean that the Internet avoids a relying on functions provided by entities in the network.
+While the principle establishes that some functions are best provided by endsystems, this does not exclude all intermediary functions.
+Some level of function in the network is necessary, or else there would be no network.
 The ways in which intermediaries can assist protocol endpoints are numerous and constantly evolving.

 This document explores some of the ways in which intermediaries make both essential and valuable contributions to the function of the system.
 Problems arise when the interests of intermediaries are poorly aligned with those of endpoints.
 This can result in systemic costs and tension.
-Resolving issues arising from these conflicts can be challenging.
+Addressing those issues can be difficult.

 This document proposes the following design principles for the protocols that might involve the participation of intermediaries: